Turkey: Erdogan influence bars mayors-elect from office | DW | 01.06.2019

 Allowed to run, but not hold office

 Tukey's Supreme Electoral Board has claimed Kacmaz should not be allowed to serve as mayor because she was dismissed from her job by emergency decree following the attempted coup in July 2016.
-In the face of international criticism, the Turkish government had tens of thousands of state employees detained, fired or suspended.
+Despite international criticism, the Turkish government had tens of thousands of state employees detained, fired or suspended.

 Kacmaz, who worked as a geography teacher, was also on the list.
 She still doesn't know why.
 "I would never have thought that they would refuse me the mayoral mandate because of this.
 Why should they?
 After all, the electoral authority did accept me as a candidate," she told DW.